strager/b-cc/doc/Distributed-Design.md

-This follows the [Load Balancing Pattern][load-balancing-pattern], with the exception that clients are DEALERs.
+This follows the [Load Balancing Pattern][load-balancing-pattern], with the exception that clients and workers have DEALER sockets instead of REQ sockets.
 Workers can connect to a broker to ask for work to be performed.
+Both clients and workers can have multiple requests in flight at the same time.

 Connections can be circular: a worker can connect to a broker (via a client socket) and that broker can connect back to the same worker.

 Because the process broker and workers are in the same process, reliability is guaranteed.
 Additional fault